 How do you use Value Code 44 when billing MSP claims?

 A value code 44 is used when a primary payer pays less than actual charges and less than the amount a provider is contractually obligated to accept as payment in full from an insurance company.
 A 44 code should only be used for claims where there is a contractual agreement with an insurance company.
 The value code 44 is used with the amount the provider was obligated to accept.
 Use the appropriate value code (12, 13, or 43) with the amount actually received from the insurance company.
+The Value Code 44 is figured by subtracting any contractual obligations from the primary explanation of benefits from the billed amount.

 What required "claim change condition code" do I use when adjusting a denied claim to make Medicare the secondary payer?